abelcarreras/PyQchem/docs/introduction.rst

 an input generation class, a calculation submitting function and a set of flexible parsers that extracts the output information and converts in a well structured python dictionary.
-These parsers are intended to be as homogenious as possible among the different methods producing a python dictionary that contains similar entries and can be used with the same analysis/visualization functions.
+These parsers are intended to be as homogeneous as possible among the different methods producing a python dictionary that contains similar entries and can be used with the same analysis/visualization functions.